karlmdavis/rps-tourney/dev/work-log.md

 * 2.25h: Worked on fixing the login methods to not return `Response` instances.
     * Think I'm mostly done, but the `AuthenticationFilter` isn't quite finished and at least some of the ITs are failing.

+### 2014-02-04, Tuesday

+* 0.5h: Worked on fixing the login methods to not return `Response` instances.
+    * Fixed all of the tests.
+    * Think I'm mostly done with this, but the `AuthenticationFilter` needs comments still.